Skip to main content

 Preview — the API Playground is in early access.
 It runs against your live backend today, but the UI and feature set are still settling before general availability.
 Reach out if you want to try it.

 Open the playground from any tree’s detail page to fetch the tree against real data without writing code.
-Pick a starting key, set a depth, choose a domain for context resolution, and hit Send — the resolved subtree appears side by side with your request.
+Pick a starting key, set a depth, pick a release stage, set the request context, and hit Send — the resolved subtree appears side by side with your request.

 API Playground dialog for a Menu Tree showing key and depth inputs on the left, domain and context header configuration, and a JSON response with the items array on the right